 2. Make twitch antivirus friendly

-A lot of antivirus goes hard on websites and block their actions as potentially dangerous applications, as a result this may seem an inappropriate to twitch as it finds a user trying to block certain services while accessing it.
+A lot of antiviruses go hard on websites and block their actions as potentially dangerous applications, as a result, this may seem inappropriate to twitch as it finds a user trying to block certain services while accessing it.
 In order to check that, we need to confirm whether your antivirus is causing the issue or not.
-For that we need to disable the antivirus for a short period of time to ensure the website is accessible.
+For that, we need to disable the antivirus for a short period of time to ensure the website is accessible.